reflexcameras/reflexcamera/usermanual.md

 ![Log Page](/img/usermanual/Log.png)

 An interactive chart showing power statistics, shutdown, and startup times.
-Depending on the number of logs this can take from 5 seconds to 1 minute load
+Depending on the number of logs this can take from 5 seconds to 1 minute to load.

 `Clear logs` Clears the existing logs and restart the logging.